GouniManikumar12/admesh-docs/docs/getting-started/earnings.md

 # Earnings & Revenue

-Learn how to monetize your AI platform with AdMesh's revenue sharing program and calculate your earning potential.
+Learn how to monetize your AI platform with AdMesh's performance-based earnings model and calculate your earning potential.

-## Revenue Sharing Overview
+## Earnings Overview

-AdMesh provides competitive revenue sharing for AI platforms that integrate our recommendation engine.
-Our transparent model ensures you earn from every successful recommendation.
+AdMesh provides transparent earnings for AI platforms that integrate our recommendation engine.
+Our performance-based model ensures you earn from every successful recommendation.

 import { EarningsCalculatorLink } from '@site/src/components/AdMeshDemo';